 After having travelled at the same height about forty five Minutes, they descended near the apparent Horizon, almost to the Earth, and ascended against immediately.
 At fifty-seven Minutes past twelve they descended against and mounted in an Instant.
 At thirteen Minutes past one they descended a third Time, and were for a Minute lost behind the Hills which bound the Horizon towards St. Prix. … They descended exactly at forty Minutes past six at the Beuvry, near Bethune, 150 Miles from Paris.
 They went this very long Journey in six Hours and forty Minutes.
 Beuvry is the Residence of the price de Ghistelles, and of the Price de Ricebourg, his Son.
 It so happened that the Prince and his Son had been engaged that very Afternoon in giving a splendid Entertainment to their Tenantry and Neighbours, in which among other pleasurable Circumstances they had launched a Montgolfiere … The Company were beginning to separate when the Roberts came in Sight.
 This unexpected Spectacle excited the most general Shout; and with the most clamorous Voices they called out to the Travellers to alight in that Spot.
 The Brothers thought it an eligible Place, and they descended; in coming down they were very near striking their Machine against a Mill, and to avoid this, they exercised their Oars, and with an admirable Manoeuvre made a Semi-circle in the full View of the Assembly, and within thirty Feet of the Ground; by this Means they landed in the Centre of the Field.

 When a King finally occupied the Tuileries, it happened eleven years after Voltaire’s success.
-That is when Louis XVI found himself living at Tuileries because he and his family were forced to live there after starving women marched to Versailles, demanded food, and insisted the King and his family return with them to Paris.
-They did, arriving at Tuileries on 6 March 1789 only to find that it was hardly in a state to receive them.
+That is when Louis XVI found himself living at the Tuileries Palace because he and his family were forced to live there after starving women marched to Versailles, demanded food, and insisted the King and his family return with them to Paris.
+The royals did, arriving at the palace on 6 March 1789 only to find that it was hardly in a state to receive them.

 The palace had been all but abandoned over the years and what greeted the King and his family was a dismal and gloomy building.
 “The door would not shut, the paint on the floor was worn and cracked, and the tapestries were hanging in rags on the walls.”
 Upon his arrival at Tuileries, the seven-year-old Dauphin, looked around and exclaimed to his mother, “Everything is very ugly here, mamma!”
 Marie Antoinette was probably of the same opinion but realized she had to make the best of a bad situation.